-Ever wondered how a corporate will look at you after trying to start a business?
+Ever wondered how a corporation will look at you after trying to start a business?
 We have spoken to entrepreneurs about this question and asked the failed ones what do companies think.

 Think Facebook or google will hire you?